-Move over K-Beauty – ME-Beauty has arrived
+Move over K-Beauty – ME-Beauty has arrived: Beauty inspiration from thew Middle East

-The ancient beauty traditions from the Middle East region are being resurrected and celebrated and will be hitting the shops and a shelfie near you
+The ancient beauty traditions from the Middle East region are being resurrected and celebrated and will be hitting the shops and a shelfie near you.

 Soap is also a mainstay of Middle Eastern rituals and with a return to the lathering bar, instead of plastic-packaged shower gels; it means they’re a sustainable choice too.
 Plus, there aren't many spa treatments that trump a hammam scrub in a traditional steam room.
 (Check out the best hammam in London here.)